Suki Ambient APIs

 Complete a dictation session and trigger transcript generation.

-View Endpoint →Before You Begin: Access & Credentials
+View Endpoint →Before You Begin: Access and Credentials

-To get your credentials, please contact our partnership team.
-They will guide you through the onboarding process and provide everything you need to get started.
+Contact our partnership team to get your credentials.
+They will guide you through the onboarding process and provide what you need to get started.

 Ambient APIs Workflow